Mrs. Lincoln's Rival

 Mrs. Lincoln’s Rival tells the story of the social and political contest between Mary Todd Lincoln and Kate Chase, whose father, Secretary of the Treasury Salmon P. Chase, campaigned against Abraham Lincoln for the presidency.

-The New York Times bestselling author of Mrs. Lincoln’s Dressmaker, Jennifer Chiaverini, reveals the famous First Lady’s very public social and political contest with Kate Chase Sprague, memorialized as “one of the most remarkable women ever known to Washington society.”
+The New York Times bestselling author of Mrs. Lincoln’s Dressmaker and Mrs. Grant and Madame Jule, Jennifer Chiaverini, reveals the famous First Lady’s very public social and political contest with Kate Chase Sprague, memorialized as “one of the most remarkable women ever known to Washington society.”
 (Providence Journal)

 Kate Chase Sprague was born in 1840 in Cincinnati, Ohio, the second daughter to the second wife of a devout but ambitious lawyer.
 Her father, Salmon P. Chase, rose to prominence in the antebellum years and was appointed secretary of the treasury in Abraham Lincoln’s cabinet, while aspiring to even greater heights.

 Beautiful, intelligent, regal, and entrancing, young Kate Chase stepped into the role of establishing her thrice-widowed father in Washington society and as a future presidential candidate.
 Her efforts were successful enough that The Washington Star declared her “the most brilliant woman of her day.
 None outshone her.”